OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Developing-using-the-console.md

 none mmc0 timer default-on netdev transient gpio heartbeat [morse] oneshot
 ```

-You can see that `morse` is selected because it's in brackets.
+The square brackets indicate that the `morse` trigger is currently selected.
 The text in that file shows the other available options that this particular bit of the kernel can be set to.

 Anyway, now we have everything set up!
 We just need to tell the kernel what message to blink on the LED.
 Conveniently, once the morse option is selected, the kernel creates a new virtual file for that called (unsurprisingly enough) `message`.
 We can use `echo` again to put text there: